-Superintendents: Connie Thompson, Brenda Stephens, Lou Church ies.
+Superintendents: Connie Thompson, Brenda Stephens, Lou Church

-Location: Community Building

-Grand Champion and Reserve Grand Champion Ribbon Champion Ribbons will be given to Yeast Breads, Quick Breads, Cakes, Cook-
+Location: Community Building Grand Champion and Reserve Grand Champion Ribbon Champion Ribbons will be given in each class division if five or more items are exhibited.

-Two Crust Pies, Candies, Junior Exhibits and Nursing Home Exhibits if there are more than 5 items exhibited in a class division.

 - 1. Exhibitor may enter one exhibit per class. - 2.
-Entries are entered from 1-6 p.m., the first day of the Anderson County Fair. - 3.
-Exhibit the entire food product with a recipe on a 3"x5" card. - 4.
+Entries are entered from 1-3 p.m., the first day of the Anderson County Fair. - 3.
+Exhibit the entire food product with a recipe. - 4.
 Baking items must be made by the exhibitor. - 5.
 Food exhibits must be placed in food grade plastic bags.
 Exhibits in plastic wrap will not be accepted. - 6.
-Perishable foods are not allowed in Yeast Breads, Quick Breads, Cakes, Cookies, Pies, and Junior/Teen and Care Facility classes.
+Perishable foods are not allowed.
 Perishable foods are those with custard and cream cheese type fillings and frosting or foods requiring refrigeration.
-For more details, contact the Extension Office at 785-448-6826 for the publication 4H712 - Food Safety Recommendations for Safe Fair Exhibits.

-7. No cupcake liners or papers can be used.

-- 8. Exhibits will be displayed for the entire fair.
+For more details, contact the Extension Office at 785-448-6826 for the publication 4H712 Food Safety Recommendations for Safe Fair Exhibits. - 7.
+No cupcake liners or papers can be used. - 8.
+Champion and Reserve Grand Champion entries will be displayed for the entire fair.
 You may pick up exhibits and ribbons when exhibits are released on Friday. - 9.
 Superintendents can add fair classes for quality exhibits when there are no appropriate classes.